Learn about the dachshund breed standard.

 Size, Proportion, Substance

-Classification, but compete in a class division for “11 pounds and under at 12 months of age and older.”
+Dachshunds are bred and shown in two sizes, standard and miniature, miniatures are not a separate Classification, but compete in a class division for “11 pounds and under at 12 months of age and older.”
 Weight of the standard size is usually between 16 and 32 pounds.

 Head

-With medium sized eyes, almond shaped with dark rims, pleasant, energetic expression, not piercing, very dark in colour.
+With medium sized eyes, almond shaped with dark rims, pleasant, energetic expression, not piercing, very dark in color.
 The ears are set near the top of the head, of moderate length rounded, not narrow pointed or folded.
 The skull is slightly arched, not too broad or too narrow.

 Neck